NannyML/nannyml/docs/tutorials/setting_up/chunking.rst

 Chunks on plots with results
 ----------------------------

-Finally, once the chunking method is selected, the full performance estimation can be run:
+Finally, once the chunking method is selected, the full performance estimation can be run.

+Each point on the plot represents a single chunk, with the y-axis showing the performance.
+They are aligned on the x axis with the date at the end of the chunk, not the date in the middle of the chunk.
+Plots are interactive - hovering over the point will display the precise information about the period, to help prevent any confusion.

     .. code-block:: python